 Kathleen Prutting, Manager Photo Editor, CBS Broadcast Network, USA

 Kathy Moran, Sr. Editor, Natural History at National Geographic Magazine, USA

 Kathy Ryan, Director of Photography, The New York Times Magazine, USA

-Lars Boering, Director, Managing Director at World Press Photo, Netherlands
+Lars Boering, Managing Director, World Press Photo, Netherlands

-Lisa J. Sutcliffe, Curator of Photography at Milwaukee Art Museum, USA
+Lisa J. Sutcliffe, Curator of Photography and Media Arts, Milwaukee Art Museum, USA

-Louise Clements, Co-Founder/Director, QUAD and Format Festival, UK
+Louise Clements, Artistic Director, Derby QUAD Limited and FORMAT International Photography Festival, UK

 Manila Camarini, Photo Editor, D La Repubblica, Italy